Easy As Cookies

 📖 Recipe

-steel-cut oats with walnuts and pear, in a bowl, with a spoon and honey
+Creamy steel-cut oats with walnuts and pear, in a bowl.
+The oats are garnished with additional chopped walnuts, pear, and honey.

 Print Recipe Pin Recipe Save Saved!